ghostdsb/cses/notes.md

 - Bellman Ford when negative weights present (array of nodes)(DP)

 DETECTING CYCLES
+- Undirected graph:
+    - for each node(to tackle disjointed graph) do
+    - push unvisited node to stack; mark the node as tracked; mark the node visited
+    - DFS traverse; do same for each child
+    - if no child, then pop and mark the node as untracked;
+    - if child present and already marked, we encountered a cycle.

 - in Bellman Ford (negative edge cost); we initialise distance vector with 0 length;
     relaxations will update as negative costs will be lower than 0.